JordanMartinez/purescript-cookbook/recipes/TimeHalogen/README.md

 ### Browser

-The browser will display a text field.
-When the user types content into the field, a text value will appear with a reversed version of what the user inputs.
+The browser will display the current time in UTC, not the end-user's computer's time zone.